luizbills/gitpod-wordpress/README.md

 # Gitpod for WordPress

 [Gitpod](https://www.gitpod.io) is a ready-to-code dev environment with a single click.
-It will allows you to develop your plugin or theme directly from your browser.
+It will allows you to develop plugin or theme directly from your browser.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/luizbills/gitpod-wordpress)